Abay History, Family Crest & Coats of Arms

 Early History of the Abay family

-Another 154 words (11 lines of text) covering the years 1219 and 1370 are included under the topic Early Abay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Abay research.
+Another 69 words (5 lines of text) covering the years 1219 and 1370 are included under the topic Early Abay History in all our PDF Extended History products and printed products wherever possible.

 Abay Spelling Variations